liuquande/SAML/README.md

 <p align="center">
   <img src="protocol.png"  width="700"/>
 </p>
-For more details and the downloading link of the orgarized dataset, please [find here](https://liuquande.github.io/SAML/).
+For more details and downloading link of the orgarized dataset, please [find here](https://liuquande.github.io/SAML/).

 #### Setup & Usage for the Code